 How to Prepare for a Cat Invasion

 Sooner rather than later cats will rule us all.
 So, it’s better to get your mind ready for it will not be an easy reign for us mortals.

 Everything we know about the world will change.
 Arts, sports, and hobbies will be forever transformed.
-You know those meowdern art pieces that nobody understands?
-They will go down the drain to make place for more meaningful creations made of yarn and toilet paper.
+Do you know those meowdern art pieces that nobody understands?
+They will go down the drain to make a place for more meaningful creations made of yarn and toilet paper.

 And no more athletic activities, please and thank you.
 Grooming and sleeping are as exhausting as they will get.

 Holidays will not be the same either.
 Come Halloween the only acceptable costumes will that of Catwoman and Supercat.
 Oh, and this candy corn that you’ve saved from last year?
 You can get rid of it – nothing else but catnip and tuna shall make it into a cat’s treat bag.

 Generations’ favorite characters will be obliterated from the face of the earth, making way for Tom and Puss in boots.